thijstriemstra/esp32-marlin-control/README.md

 ## Installation

-Make sure you have Python 3.6 or newer installed.
+Tested on RaspberryPi OS but runs on any platform supported by Python 3.6 or newer.

 Checkout source code: